-Biomedical engineers work in teams with scientists, healthcare workers, or other engineers.
+Bioengineers and biomedical engineers work on teams with scientists, healthcare workers, or other engineers.
 Where and how they work depends on the project.
-For example, a biomedical engineer who has developed a new device designed to help a person with a disability to walk again might have to spend hours in a hospital to determine whether the device works as planned.
-If the engineer finds a way to improve the device, he or she might have to return to the manufacturer to help alter the manufacturing process to improve the design.
+For example, a biomedical engineer who has developed a new device might spend hours in a hospital to ensure that the device works as planned.
+If the device needs adjusting, the engineer might need to suggest alterations in the manufacturing process.

-Employment of biomedical engineers is projected to grow 4 percent from 2018 to 2028, about as fast as the average for all occupations.
-Increasing numbers of technologies and applications to medical equipment and devices, along with the medical needs of a growing and aging population, will require the services of biomedical engineers.
+Employment of bioengineers and biomedical engineers is projected to grow 6 percent from 2020 to 2030, about as fast as the average for all occupations.

-Students interested in becoming biomedical engineers should take high school science courses, such as chemistry, physics, and biology.
-They should also take math courses, including algebra, geometry, trigonometry, and calculus.
-Courses in drafting or mechanical drawing and in computer programming are also useful.
+In high school, students interested in becoming bioengineers or biomedical engineers should take classes in sciences such as chemistry, physics, and biology.
+They should also study math, including algebra, geometry, trigonometry, and calculus.
+If available, classes in drafting, mechanical drawing, and computer programming are also useful.

-Bachelor’s degree programs in biomedical engineering and bioengineering focus on engineering and biological sciences.
-Programs include laboratory- and classroom-based courses, in subjects such as fluid and solid mechanics, computer programming, circuit design, and biomaterials.
-Other required courses may include biological sciences, such as physiology.
+Bachelor’s degree programs in bioengineering and biomedical engineering focus on engineering and biological sciences.
+These programs typically include laboratory- and classroom-based courses in biological sciences and subjects such as fluid and solid mechanics, circuit design, and biomaterials.

-Accredited programs also include substantial training in engineering design.
-Many programs include co-ops or internships, often with hospitals and medical device and pharmaceutical manufacturing companies, to provide students with practical applications as part of their study.
-Biomedical engineering and bioengineering programs are accredited by ABET.
+These programs also include substantial training in engineering design.
+As part of their study, students may have an opportunity to participate in co-ops or internships with hospitals and medical device and pharmaceutical manufacturing companies.
+Bioengineering and biomedical engineering programs are accredited by ABET.

 Analytical skills.
-Biomedical engineers must analyze the needs of patients and customers to design appropriate solutions.
+Bioengineers and biomedical engineers must assess the needs of patients and customers prior to designing products.

 Communication skills.
-Because biomedical engineers sometimes work with patients and frequently work on teams, they must express themselves clearly.
-They must seek others’ ideas and incorporate those ideas into the problem-solving process.
+Because bioengineers and biomedical engineers sometimes work with patients and customers and frequently work on teams, they must be able to express themselves clearly in discussions.
+They also write reports and research papers.

 Creativity.
-Biomedical engineers must be creative to come up with innovative and integrative advances in healthcare equipment and devices.
+Bioengineers and biomedical engineers must be creative to come up with innovations in healthcare equipment and devices.

 Math skills.
-Biomedical engineers use the principles of calculus and other advanced topics in math and statistics, for analysis, design, and troubleshooting in their work.
+Bioengineers and biomedical engineers use calculus and other advanced math and statistics for analysis, design, and troubleshooting in their work.